Biden, In Kenosha, Says U.S. Confronting 'Original Sin' - The Village Reporter

 By Bill Barrow, Will Weissert and Scott Bauer, Associated Press

 KENOSHA, Wis.
-(AP) — Joe Biden told residents of Kenosha, Wisconsin, that recent turmoil following the police shooting of Jacob Blake, a Black man, could help Americans confront centuries of systemic racism.
-The Democrat sought to draw a sharp contrast with President Donald Trump amid a racial reckoning that has galvanized the nation.
+(AP) — Joe Biden told residents of Kenosha, Wisconsin, that recent turmoil following the police shooting of Jacob Blake, a Black man, could help Americans confront centuries of systemic racism, drawing a sharp contrast with President Donald Trump amid a reckoning that has galvanized the nation.

 “We’re finally now getting to the point where we’re going to be addressing the original sin of this country, 400 years old … slavery and all the vestiges of it,” Biden said at Grace Lutheran Church, where he met with community leaders after a private session with Blake and his family.